Minutes of the 8th CST Council Meeting held on 3-4 January 2017

 = = = = = = = =

-asis whether a banking related taxable transaction was inter-State or intra-State.
+a banking related taxable transaction was inter-State or intra-State.
 She further stated that the banking services were expanding with increasing use of mobile and internet banking and approximately 3.5 crore transactions took place daily.
 By way of illustration, she stated that if a bank headquarter was located in Maharashtra, the customer was located in Delhi and the factory was situated in Gujarat, it would be a challenge as to how and when to tax such a transaction.
 She gave an example of an ATM transaction and pointed out that it would be difficult to establish on real time basis whether the customer belonged to the same State or another State, and it would considerably slow down the IT system.
 In order to address these challenges, she suggested that in GST, there should be one registration for a bank for its headquarters and only Integrated Goods and Services Tax (IGST) might be charged for all transactions.
-She observed that this would simplify compliance and would
+She observed that this would simplify compliance and would obviate the

 = = = = = = = =